Employment Handbook: Purpose, What's Included

 What is an Employment Handbook?

 Employment handbooks are a written code of conduct that informs employees about rules and company culture.
-They can also function as an employment contract between you and your non-exempt talent.
+They can also be used to supplement an employment contract between you and your non-exempt talent.
 An employment handbook is a right choice when you hire and retain employees.

 Purpose of Employment Handbooks